Coronavirus vaccines are finally reaching poor countries, but some can’t cover the cost of administering them

 But public health experts told The Washington Post that many low-income countries are on track to face acute shortages of trained and salaried health-care workers in a few months, when Covax shipments increase.

-“There is this misunderstanding that Covax vaccines are going to be sent to countries and then delivered to people’s communities,” said Yodi Alakija, a co-chair of the African Union Africa vaccine delivery alliance.
+“There is this misunderstanding that Covax vaccines are going to be sent to countries and then delivered to people’s communities,” said Ayoade Alakija, a co-chair of the African Union Africa vaccine delivery alliance.
 “Countries are receiving them at airports, and that’s where Covax’s responsibility ends.”

 She also worried about how limited resources would be allocated.
 Many African countries have a “shockingly low number of health personnel per capita,” she said.
 “If we pull them all out to go and do vaccinations, then the rest of our health will suffer.”